View All Books in the Exhibition

 David Pelletier (b.
 1963)

-New York: Orchard, 1996 (circa)
+New York: Orchard, c.
+1996

 Gift of Patricia Fendley Dunston

-From the Inspiration : Letterforms as Illustration section of the exhibition
+From the Inspiration : Letterforms_as_Illustration section of the exhibition

 Handbook of Wood Engraving